Why get screened?

 If you complete the quiz and qualify for a screening, we will give you a printout to take to your doctor to start the conversation.

 The initial scan will be covered without co-pay if you meet the high-risk criteria and are 55–80 years old and have private insurance, or are 55–77 years old and have Medicare.
+Health plans, including Medicare and private insurance, may charge co-pays if the facility or provider is "out of network."
+When booking your appointment, confirm with the facility that it and the providers are "in network" to avoid cost‑sharing.

 Find a center nearby.
 It could save your life.
 Be sure to select the following in your search: Modality: "Computed Tomography" (CT scan), and Designation: "Lung Cancer Screening Center."
+When choosing a facility, confirm with your insurance company or the facility that it and the providers are part of your health plan's "in network" system to avoid cost‑sharing.

 Screening success stories